Come to LSU and help invent the future of Experimental Music and Digital Media!

 Prof. Edgar Berdahl

-For more detailed information on the curriculum, please see the Graduate Handbook
+For more detailed information on the curriculum, please see the Graduate Handbook in additional resources at the bottom of the page.

 Example Courses